 For musicians in Baltimore’s early jazz scene in the 1920s and ‘30s, jazz was an expression not only of instruments like the saxophone, trumpet, piano, and drums but of the body—dance, lyric, and melody were interwoven to tell stories of humor, heartache, and devotion.
 Jazz has always had a presence in Baltimore; it’s a uniquely American art form in a uniquely American city.

 Today the tradition continues.
 Baltimore is home to artists and musicians who keep the city’s jazz tradition alive.
-Read on and stay tuned for upcoming events celebrating jazz in Charm City.
+Read on to learn how you can celebrate the culture and history of jazz in Baltimore.

 Where to See Jazz in Baltimore

 Voted one of the city’s best venues for jazz, the top floor of this Baltimore music store features a small stage graced by jazz greats and new musicians alike.